Kristina091002/A-Boy-A-Village-and-a-Dog/README.md

-# Blog
+# The Tuckers
-This is a practice thing for my blog.
-I'm going to be making a blog instead of a website.
+This is a blog about a boy named Zachary Tucker, and this is his story about having autism.
+This is about his struggles and what he had to do to overcome them.